SUMMER CAMP DETAILS

 How do I sign up for Extended Care?

-Extended Care is available as an add-on purchase when registering for Fort Wonder Day Camps and Specialty Camps.
+Extended Care is available as an add-on purchase when registering for Fort Wonder Signature Camps and Specialty Camps.
 Simply add your preferred Extended Care options when completing your online registration.

 Is lunch provided by Fort Wonder?